 - Infrastructure: Railway tunnel, disused tracks, graffiti.

-- State of Disrepair: Moderate, with dark and damp areas.
+- State of disrepair: Moderate, with dark and damp areas.

 4: The House of the Blessed Tree